-Saturday shift 50%
+Saturday Shift 50%

-Sunday shift 100%
+Sunday Shift 100%

-Public Holiday shift 100%
+Public Holiday Shift 100%

-- (a) The time worked by an employee on a shift commencing before midnight on a day preceding a Sunday or holiday and extending into such Sunday or holiday, the time worked before midnight shall be regarded as time worked on such Sunday or holiday. - (b) Where a shift falls partly on a holiday, the shift the major portion of which falls on a holiday shall be regarded as the holiday shift. - (c) A shiftworker who - - (i) during a period of engagement on shift, works night shift only; or - (ii) works on night shift for a period in excess of four consecutive weeks; - (iii) works on a night shift which does not rotate or alternate with another shift or with day work so as to give the employee at least one third of working time off night shift in each shift cycle;
+- 29.1.1 The time worked by an employee on a shift commencing before midnight on a day preceding a Sunday or holiday and extending into such Sunday or holiday, the time worked before midnight shall be regarded as time worked on such Sunday or holiday. - 29.1.2 Where a shift falls partly on a holiday, the shift the major portion of which falls on a holiday shall be regarded as the holiday shift. - 29.1.3 A shiftworker who- - 29.1.3.1 during a period of engagement on shift, works night shift only; or - 29.1.3.2 works on night shift for a period in excess of four consecutive weeks; or - 29.1.3.3 works on a night shift which does not rotate or alternate with another shift or with day work so as to give the employee at least one third of working time off night shift in each shift cycle;